NREL/HPC/docs/Documentation/Systems/Swift/running.md

 [nrmc2l@swift-login-1 example]$
 ```

 We need to make some changes to our batch script.
-Repalce the module load line with :
+Replace the module load line with :

 ```
 module load intel-oneapi-mpi intel-oneapi-compilers gcc